TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 ## 6. Justification / Proof of Optimality

-- The arrays are sorted â†’ median position depends only on ordering.
+- The arrays are sorted → median position depends only on ordering.
 - Instead of merging all, find a partition where left half contains exactly half of total elements.
 - Binary search is possible because:
-  * when left1 > right2 â†’ cut1 is too big
+  * when left1 > right2 → cut1 is too big
-  * when left2 > right1 â†’ cut1 is too small
+  * when left2 > right1 → cut1 is too small
 - This monotonic behaviour enables O(log(min(m,n))).
 ---